 Factories, oil rigs, and vehicles need hardware that survives dust, vibration, and extreme temperatures.
 Ruggedized edge systems are engineered for RELIABILITY under stress.

-Some argue cloud upgrades alone can solve performance gaps.
-But current edge computing trends show localized processing is often faster, cheaper, and more secure.
-Pro tip: Match silicon capabilities to workload—overpowered hardware wastes budget, underpowered hardware creates bottlenecks.
+Some argue that cloud upgrades alone can solve performance gaps.
+That’s not always true.
+Current edge computing trends show localized processing is often faster, cheaper, and more secure, sometimes significantly so.
+Here’s what actually works: match your silicon capabilities to the workload.
+Overpowered hardware wastes budget.
+Underpowered hardware creates bottlenecks.
+Get it wrong and you’re stuck paying for capacity you don’t need or fighting delays you can’t afford.

 Ignore it, and you risk slower, costlier, less secure systems (and frustrated users).
 “Latency is the new downtime,” another engineer said.